 - Using outdated or misrepresented price lists for evaluating the costs of new constructions or replacement.

 - Using a faulty basis for calculating business losses.

 - Invoking the rule of comparative negligence without any evidence of liability.

 An insurance carrier might eventually pay a claim in full after a fight, but delaying the process still has benefits to the company.
 For example, an insurance company might withhold full payment of a claim to earn interest and delay the need to report the payment.
 They count on the fact that people will be happy for an eventual payout because they are unaware of their rights to assert fair payment in court.

-An underpayment is more common than most people think, for the reasons outlined above.
+An underpayment is more common than most people think, due to the reasons outlined above.
 Any person who suspects an underpayment should take certain steps to protect his or her claim:

 - Get it in writing.
 Demand an explanation for the underpayment.
 All claimants have the right to understand from where a valuation is derived.

 - Document everything.
 Save all documentation from the insurance company, including copies of correspondence and any itemized lists.